Think about how you woke up this morning.

 Some days you might want to take hours to seal in your morning ritual, but in reality, we don’t have to do all of these practices every single day to receive their impactful benefits.

 When it comes to a morning ritual we have the freedom to create what works best for ourselves.
 One strategy to honor your ritual is to create an ‘A’ and a ‘B’ day.

 ‘A’ days are when you have all the time to be luxurious.
 These are the days you can take your time to do your full ritual.
 This may be your time to give yourself hours devoted to yourself.

-‘B’ days are when you have less time but can pick non-negotiables.
-Maybe it is scraping your tongue, hot water and lemon and sitting for your breakfast for 10 minutes.
+‘B’ days are when you have less time, but can pick non-negotiables.
+Maybe it is scraping your tongue, enjoying hot water and lemon or sitting for your breakfast for 10 minutes.
 Whatever is going to serve you to connect to yourself.